Shadow Hearts (video game): Plot

-The group attempt a rescue, but Simons incapacitates them.
-To save her son, Koudelka allows Simons to take her, revealing his true identity to the group before they leave.
+The group attempt a rescue, but Albert incapacitates them.
+To save her son, Koudelka allows Albert to take her, revealing his true identity to the group before they leave.
 Pursuing them to Nemeton Monastery in Wales, the group meet the real Roger Bacon.
-Bacon reveals Simon's past as an idealistic disciple who was condemned and imprisoned by the Church for his progressive views; taking the name "Bacon" to spite his former master, Simons seeks to remake the world by summoning an extraterrestrial deity.
-To summon the deity, Simons needed the powers of either Alice or Koudelka to activate the Float, a stronghold built by a pre-human civilization which acts as a beacon for the deity.
-Cornering Simons, the group fail to prevent him raising the Float.
-They are teleported aboard the Float by Bacon, first defeating Simons, then being transported by the dying Simons to defeat the deity before it can reach Earth.
+Bacon reveals Simon's past as an idealistic disciple who was condemned and imprisoned by the Church for his progressive views; taking the name "Bacon" to spite his former master, Albert seeks to remake the world by summoning an extraterrestrial deity.
+To summon the deity, Albert needed the powers of either Alice or Koudelka to activate the Float, a stronghold built by a pre-human civilization which acts as a beacon for the deity.
+Cornering Albert, the group fail to prevent him raising the Float.
+They are teleported aboard the Float by Bacon, first defeating Albert, then being transported by the dying Albert to defeat the deity before it can reach Earth.

-Following the deity's defeat, the group go their separate ways; Zhuzhen returns to China, Keith to his castle, Margarete to an unknown location on a new assignment, and Halley with Koudelka to find his father in America.
+Following the deity's defeat, the group go their separate ways; Zhuzhen returns to China, Keith to his castle, Margarete takes on a new assignment, and Halley and Koudelka go to find his father in America.
 Alice's fate varies depending on the player's actions following Yuri's return.
 In the "Good" ending, unlocked by completing a specific side quest before the final battle, Yuri helps Alice defeat the Graveyard's ruling spirit Atman and saves her soul, allowing them to return together to her family in France.
 In the "Bad" ending, Alice's life is claimed by Atman and she dies as she travels with Yuri to France.
 Both endings conclude with a narration of the assassination of Archduke Franz Ferdinand of Austria, heralding the opening of World War I.